JassiGhuman/Audio-Classification/README.md

 # Audio-Classification

 ## Overview
-In this project is we have processed different audios and tried classified them into 10 classes.
+In this project is we have processed different audios and tried to classify them into 10 classes.

 ## Quick Start
 To get this project up and running on your computer: